ilyesrezgui/Intro_Data_Security/README.md

 Liu, S., Wang, P., Chen, X., Jiang, P., Li, L., & Yin, S. (2025).
 An anomaly detection method for provincial-side base operation logs based on VAE and Transformer.
 State Grid Shandong Electric Power Company.

-Perfect!
-You want a GitHub-style, full, professional README — **similar to the examples you sent** — but matching **your project**:
-(**Synthetic Time Series Generation using TimeGAN and Model Inversion, done by you, Royal Abdullazade**).

-Here’s a complete README you can use directly for your GitHub or project submission:

 ---